 - Identify which limits have been reached by checking your account in the Admin console

 - Find out when your account will be unlocked

 These Gmail limits apply to all editions and can't be increased.
 The limits may change without notice.

-|Description||All email addressed to the account; may appear as threaded and non-threaded Gmail conversations|
+|Description||All email addressed to the account.
+Might appear as threaded and non-threaded Gmail conversations.|

-You can receive emails of up to 50MB.
+You can receive emails of up to 50 MB.

 How long does a suspension last?